terra-money/docs/docs/learn/terra-station/get-started/terra-station-mobile.md

 ## Next steps

-To use Terra Station on your computer, visit the [Terra Station desktop tutorial](/Get-started/Terra-Station-desktop.md).
-For more guides on how to use other Station features, visit the [How to](/How-to/Terra-Station) section.
+To use Terra Station on your computer, visit the [Terra Station desktop tutorial](terra-station-desktop.md).
+To learn how to use other Station features, visit the [Station guides](../station-guides/README.md).